1jour1vin

 About the wine:

-Surprising aromas of tobacco, crushed stone, cigar box, currants, tar, and graphite, as well as spices, iron, and dried ginger.
+Surprising aromas of tobacco, crushed stone, a cigar box, currants, tar, and graphite, as well as spices, iron, and dried ginger.
 Medium-bodied to full-bodied, it is dense and tight.
 Very compact and complex.
-Racy.
+Distinctive.
 Delicate yet powerful.
 Notes of orange peel.
 A wine to savor.
 You have to understand this wine to understand the great Lafites of the past and those of the future.
 Only 12.8% alcohol.
 92% Cabernet Sauvignon, 7% Merlot, and 1% Petit Verdot.
-Best after 2030, but drink it if you have the chance to taste it.
+Best after 2030, but drink it if you’re lucky enough to taste it.

 Jeb Dunnuck